-The US housing market, believed to be bigger than the US stock market, is coming under pressure again, with the Federal Reserve (Fed) raising the Fed funds rate aggressively to curb inflation.
-Outstanding mortgage debt in the US was c.USD18tn in 2021 and is estimated at c.USD13.3tn by end-2022 and c.USD13.8tn by end-2023, according to the Mortgage Bankers Association’s (MBA’s) estimates.
+The US housing market, believed to be bigger than the US stock market, has come under pressure again, as the Federal Reserve (Fed) has raised the Fed funds rate aggressively to curb inflation.
+Outstanding mortgage debt in the US, at c.USD13.3tn in 2022 and c.USD18tn in 2021, is estimated at c.USD13.7tn by end-2023, according to an April 2023 Mortgage Bankers Association (MBA) estimate.

-Amid the uncertain geopolitical environment, the Fed has hiked the key rate six times this year to curb rising inflation caused by pent-up demand after the pandemic and the supply-chain disruptions due to the Ukraine-Russia conflict.
+Amid an uncertain geopolitical environment, the Fed has hiked the key rate 10 times between February 2022 and May 2023 to contain inflation, thanks to the pent-up demand amid the COVID-19 pandemic and the supply chain disruptions following the Ukraine-Russia conflict.
 This directly led to a cooling of the mortgage market and a significant drop in new-mortgage applications.
-Refinancing activity and new applications were down c.83% y/y and c.30% y/y respectively, as of October 2022.
-The MBA expects total mortgage origination to decline 9% to USD2.05tn in 2023 from the USD2.26tn expected in 2022.
-Purchase originations are forecast to decrease 3% to USD1.53tn next year, and refinance volume 24% to USD513bn.
+The MBA expects total mortgage origination to decline 19% to USD1.8tn in 2023 from the USD2.2tn in 2022.
+Purchase originations are forecast to decrease 12% to USD1.38tn and refinance volume, -35% to USD428bn in 2023.

-The following chart shows the composition of 30-year fixed-rate and other fixed-rate terms in the US in 2022:
+The following chart shows the composition of mortgage terms and originations in the US.

 Trends expected to shape the mortgage sector in 2023

 1. Interest rates are expected to remain high and peak by end-2023

 Inflation has edged up significantly after the COVID-19 pandemic, due to supply-chain pressures and geopolitical tensions, prompting the Fed to take an aggressive stance on monetary policy.
 It has increased the fund rate 10 times, from 0.25% in February 2022 to 5.25% in May 2023 before pausing in June 2023.